cisco/mindmeld/docs/source/userguide/entity_resolver.rst

  'intent': 'build_order',
  'text': 'I would like to order a gluten free pepperoni pizza and a chocolate milkshake'}

-The Entity Resolver always returns a ranked list of the top 10 canonical forms for each recognized entity.
+The Entity Resolver returns a ranked list of the top 10 canonical forms for each recognized entity.
 For most cases, taking the top 1 is sufficient, but in some cases it may be beneficial to look at other options if there are other constraints that the top few do not satisfy.
 The resolver returns:

 ==================== ===
 **canonical name**   The name used to refer to the real world entity.